peterjmit/peterjmit.com/src/documents/blog/why-should-you-upgrade-your-test-suite-to-phpspec-and-prophecy.html.md

 ```

 Prophecy handles [arguments wildcarding][3] slightly differently.
 If you take a
-look at our initial spec again you will see that `phpspec desc` generates a spec
-with a use statement for `Prophecy\Argument`.

-If you want a direct replacement for `ANY_ARGUMENT` then you should use
+look at our initial spec again you will see that `phpspec desc` generates a spec with a use statement for `Prophecy\Argument`.
+If you want a direct replacement for `ANY_ARGUMENT` then you should use:

 ```php
 $mockObject->methodStub(Prophecy\Argument::any());